 you may have to submit an appeal before your aid can be processed.

-Your financial aid cannot be processed until you have submitted a letter of appeal and meet with the
+Your financial aid cannot be processed until you have submitted a letter of appeal and attend a mandatory SAP session.

 - Financial Aid Award Notification